-Australian plague locusts sighted in South Australia
+Australian plague locusts sighted in SA

 When Elders Burra Agronomist Thomas Drew saw large locusts flying about in the Burra, Leighton and Mount Bryan region over the past few weeks he was curious.

 It wasn’t until he captured one that he was able to confirm it was the dreaded Australian plague locust (Chortoicetes terminifera).